memfault/interrupt/_posts/2023-05-17-cpp-17-for-embedded.md

 ```

 ### Power of Compile-Time
 The power of checking things at compile-time fascinates me the most in C++.
-With the C++17, this ability is further enhanced with some new features.
+With C++17, this ability is further enhanced with some new features.
 Checking things without even deploying the code is quite beneficial when you think of the cumbersome debugging process in many embedded systems.
-Even transferring the executables to the target and preparing the environment for the execution and testing can be harsh and time consuming.
+Even transferring the executables to the target and preparing the environment for the execution and testing can be harsh and time-consuming.
 With compile-time programming, some parts of that tiring procedures can be eliminated.

 #### Static Assertion without a message

 You might think that we already had the `static_assert(..)` to check things at compile time.
 This time, the assertion mechanism works without providing an error message.
 This way, your code will look more clear.

 ```cpp
 static_assert(false);
 ```